AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Horizontal_Line.md

 In the sample below, there are two Horizontal Line annotations with some of the visual settings configured (by using an object in the first case and methods in the second):

 ```
-// create the first horizontal line annotation and configure its visual settings
+// create the first Horizontal Line annotation and configure its visual settings
 horizontalLine1 = controller.horizontalLine({
     valueAnchor: 33.13,
     hoverStroke: "2 #FF0000",
     selectStroke: "5 #FF0000"
 });

-// create the second horizontal line annotation
+// create the second Horizontal Line annotation
 horizontalLine2 = controller.horizontalLine();

 // set the position of the second annotation